 When applying for your vote-by-mail ballot:

-- Return your vote-by-mail ballot application by 5:00 p.m. on Tuesday, October 27th — you can apply online, mail in your request form to your county election office, or apply in-person at any location designed by your county election office.
+- Return your vote-by-mail ballot application by 5:00 p.m. on Tuesday, May 10, 2022.
+You can apply online, mail in your request form to your county election office, or apply in-person at any location designed by your county election office.

 - Track your ballot application, so that you know it was received and accepted.